Skip to main content

 Select the calendars you want to use and confirm.

-You can connect multiple Google accounts to CalendarPipe.
-Simply click Add Connection again and select Google -- you will be prompted to sign in with a different Google account.
-This is useful for syncing between personal and work Google calendars.
+To connect a second Google account, click Add Connection again and select Google.
+You will be prompted to sign in with a different account — useful for syncing between personal and work calendars.

 Re-authorization

-If CalendarPipe's required permissions change in a future update, you may need to re-authorize the connection.
-You will see a notification in CalendarPipe when re-authorization is needed.
-Simply click through the OAuth flow again to update your permissions.
+If CalendarPipe's required permissions change, you will see a notification asking you to re-authorize.
+Click through the OAuth flow again to update your permissions.

 Troubleshooting